JaspreetSinghGithub/INT301CA3_Jaspreet_Singh/README.md

 #Question Assigned:Q.38.
 Using any Open Source Software to show system information utility, displays the Windows
 product key and ID, a list of installed software, and all the currently running processes.
 Also, save report in a simple text file.
+#Note: All commits Related to Project are Made in Branch of name :Solution1